 ([a-z0-9_\-]*)?\.xml

-It is a simple regular expression that tells W3 Total Cache to exclude XML and XSL files with “sitemap” in the name.
+The above code is a simple regular expression (regex) that instructs W3 Total Cache to exclude all XML and XSL files with the string “sitemap” in their name from being cached.

-Since W3 Total Cache supports multiple types of caching, we have to make sure that none of those caching methods cache the sitemap.
-Here is what you need to do for the different cache types inside W3 Total Cache.
+Since W3 Total Cache supports multiple caching methods, ensure that none of them cache the sitemap.
+Here is how to do that for the different cache types inside W3 Total Cache.

-W3 Total Cache also caches 404 errors on your website, which can lead to caching of the sitemap.
-To prevent this, head over to Performance > Browser Cache and add the same lines to the 404 error exception list.
+W3 Total Cache also caches 404 errors on your website, which can result in the sitemap being cached.
+To prevent this, head over to Performance → Browser Cache.
+Then, add the code snippet to the 404 error exception list settings, as shown below.
+Once done, click Save all settings.

 /(.*)sitemap(.*).xml